Real Madrid news: Gareth Bale missing from Los Blancos squad amid reports Zinedine Zidane wants him sold | Goal.com

 Bale's potential departure would make room for Chelsea forward Eden Hazard, with Madrid keen on securing the Belgian in the summer.

-Goal understands that the Blues are holding out for €130 million (£112m/$145m) for their star man, with the 28-year-old is desparate to secure a move to the Bernabeu.
+Goal understands that the Blues are holding out for €130 million (£112m/$145m) for their star man, with the 28-year-old is desperate to secure a move to the Bernabeu.